jaclu/tmux-packet-loss/README.md

 ### Suggested Alert Levels

-Depending on the ping count, it is suggested to set alert, so that a single lost packet wont show up as an alert.
+Depending on the ping count, it is suggested to set an alert, so that a single lost packet won't show up as an alert.

 | pings | one higher than<br>a single loss % | history size<br>for aprox 30s |
 |-|-|-|